 NHS treatment: your rights

 This section is about your rights when you use NHS services.
-It says how NHS staff should act towards you and what treatment you can get.
+It explains how NHS staff should act towards you, and what treatment you may get.

 - ask you if you agree to treatment,

 - treat you with care and skill,

 - let you see your health records, and

 - NHS staff should follow codes of practice and guidance.

 - If you think that the NHS has not acted properly, you can complain.

 - You can take legal action against the NHS if they break the law.

 - What are my rights when I use the NHS?

 - What treatment should I get from the NHS?